marcuspttr/unsupervised-learning/README.md

 ### Elbow graph showing clusters & inertia:
 ![K means eblow graph](https://github.com/marcuspttr/unsupervised-learning/blob/main/Assets/elbowgraph.PNG)

 Finding the proper flattening of this curve I'd recommend to my clients that there may be 6 to 7 clusters within the data.
-Reflecting on the TSNE graph as well, I'd say it's safer to go with the additional clusters (6) rather than misgroup unrelated data.
+Reflecting on the TSNE graph as well, I'd say it's safer to go with the smaller amount of clusters (6) rather than create superfluous groups.